eoinkelly/ember-runloop-handbook/README.md

 but this is exactly what will happen if you try to integrate any third party Javascript code with your Ember app e.g. a jQuery plugin.

-So we have a problem: How can we add event listeners to the DOM without clashing with Ember?
+So we have a problem: How can we add event our own listeners to the DOM without clashing with Ember?

-Spoiler alert: The Runloop is part of the solution here but before we understand how, we need to lay some more groudwork.

-### Problem: Uncoordinated work
+### Problem #2 - Uncoordinated work

 The pattern of how Javascript, therefore Ember, works is periods of intense activity in response to some event and then going back to being idle until the